SoftUni-Internal/interactive-content/EN/06-Forms/03-Template-Driven-Forms.md

 [slide hideTitle]

-# Displaying Error Messages - 1
+# Outputing Error Messages

+js-angular-forms-30-31-Outputing-Error-Messages

 In case of error, the user should receive a proper message with some explanation of what went wrong.